 Make sure you're salting your foods liberally and to taste, but also making sure you're getting in enough potassium.
 Keto-friendly foods rich in potassium include avocados, mushrooms, leafy greens, and even BACON!
 If you haven't tried Pederson farms bacon, I'd highly recommend it.

-Additionally, you can also supplement with an electrolyte drink like LMNT electrolytes, which were specially formulated with the keto and low-carb dieter in mind.
+Additionally, you can also supplement with an electrolyte drink or supplement, which were specially formulated with the keto and low-carb dieter in mind.

 Supplement vitamin B1